miller2590/Better_tod_Program/README.md

-An attempt to create a todo app with Flask.
+An attempt to create a todo app with Flask and SQLite.